-The need is urgent; the time is now.
+The need for financial literacy is urgent; the time is now.

 Impact NW has already built the infrastructure.
 For decades, they’ve offered an incredible amount of social services to low-income communities, including: